MAXSURF MOTIONS

 Calculating Vessel Motions

 Assuming linearity, the vessel’s RAOs depend only on the vessel’s geometry, speed and heading.
 Once the RAOs have been calculated, the motion of a vessel in a particular sea state of interest may be calculated.
-Therefore, Maxsurf Motions can determine a spectrum for a particular vessel’s motion in a defined spectrum.
+Therefore, MAXSURF Motions can determine a spectrum for a particular vessel’s motion in a defined spectrum.

 Vessel Spectrum Curve